Hyperspectral imaging: Chemical imaging

 Soldiers can be exposed to a wide variety of chemical hazards.
 These threats are mostly invisible but detectable by hyperspectral imaging technology.
 The Telops Hyper-Cam, introduced in 2005, has demonstrated this at distances up to 5 km.

+Inkjet print analysis

+Hyperspectral imaging in the visible near-infrared (VNIR) spectral range can effectively distinguish between dye-based and pigment-based inkjet prints, despite their similar appearance to the naked eye.
+Research has demonstrated that these two ink types exhibit significantly different spectral characteristics, particularly in the near-infrared band (800-1000 nm), where dye-based inks show substantially higher reflectance compared to pigment-based inks.
+This difference is especially pronounced for black ink, where pigment-based ink maintains low reflectance across the entire VNIR spectrum while dye-based ink reflectance increases dramatically in the NIR range.
+Thus, hyperspectral technology may offer practical applications in detecting print forgery, validating archival-quality prints, and potentially identifying specific printer types used to create documents.

 Environment

 Most countries require continuous monitoring of emissions produced by coal and oil-fired power plants, municipal and hazardous waste incinerators, cement plants, as well as many other types of industrial sources.
 This monitoring is usually performed using extractive sampling systems coupled with infrared spectroscopy techniques.
 Some recent standoff measurements performed allowed the evaluation of the air quality but not many remote independent methods allow for low uncertainty measurements.

 Civil engineering

 Recent research indicates that hyperspectral imaging may be useful to detect the development of cracks in pavements which are hard to detect from images taken with visible spectrum cameras.

 Biomedical imaging

 Hyperspectral imaging has also been used to detect cancer, identify nerves and analyze bruises.